In This Article

 I practically sashayed out the door and to the show, feeling confidence I'm not sure I'd owned previous to that moment.
-The lipstick?
-It was Nars Lipstick in Heat Wave ($28), and I haven't stopped wearing it since.
-I went on to become a beauty editor (clearly) and have worn this very lipstick through job interviews, big meetings, beach vacations, first dates, and late nights.
+I went on to become a beauty editor (clearly) and have worn this very lipstick through job interviews, big meetings, beach vacations, first dates, and late nights ever since.

 That being said, I'll never give up on Heat Wave, and I'll never stop wearing it.
 It's my perfect match, the product Clyde to my Bonnie.
 It still offers the same unbelievable confidence each time I slick it on and garners the same amount of compliments.